Markov selections and Feller properties of nonlinear diffusions: Introduction

 where \(a^*(x) := \sup\{ a(f,x) \colon f \in F \} \).
 Additionally, this linearization allows us to deduce that \( (t, x) \mapsto \cE^x(\psi(X_{T - t})) \) is the unique \emph{classical solution} of \eqref{eq: intro linear PDE}.

 This paper is structured as follows: in Section \ref{subsec: setting} we introduce our setting.
 Section \ref{subsec: markovian semigroups} is devoted to the construction of sublinear Markovian semigroups and their Feller properties.
 Section \ref{subsec: linearization} shows how to linearize a sublinear Markovian semigroup, while Section \ref{subsec: viscosity} links the nonlinear expectation to the nonlinear Kolmogorov equation \eqref{eq: intro PDE}.
+Section \ref{sec: nisio} investigates the link to the Nisio semigroup.
 Section \ref{sec: regularity r} establishes the required regularity of the set-valued mapping \( \cR \).

 The proofs for our main results are given in the remaining sections.
-More precisely, the Feller properties of sublinear Markov semigroups are shown in Section \ref{sec: proof main result}, the selection principles are proved in Section \ref{sec: feller selection}, the linearization is proved in Section \ref{sec: uniform selection} and the PDE connection is proved in Section~\ref{sec: viscosity property}.
+More precisely, the Feller properties of sublinear Markovian semigroups are shown in Section \ref{sec: proof main result}, the selection principles are proved in Section~\ref{sec: feller selection}, the linearization is proved in Section~\ref{sec: uniform selection} and the PDE connection is proved in Section~\ref{sec: viscosity property}.
+In Section~\ref{sec: pf nisio} the proofs for the relation to the Nisio semigroup are given.